British jazz: British jazz organisations

-The National Jazz Archive is the UK's primary archive of printed materials related to the history of jazz and related music in Britain and beyond.
-Founded in 1988, and based at Loughton Library, Loughton, Essex, it holds more than 4000 books and approximately 700 journals and periodicals, as well as photographs, drawings, paintings, concert and festival posters and programmes.
-Also included are letters, memorabilia and personal papers donated by musicians, writers, journalists and collectors.
+The National Jazz Archive is the UK's primary archive of printed materials, audio recordings, and unpublished papers related to the history of jazz and related music in Britain and beyond.
+Founded in 1988, it's UK headquarters is based at Loughton Library, Loughton, Essex, has a regional base at Birmingham City University in tbe West Midlands alongside the Royal Birmingham Conservatoire'Jazz School, it holds more than 10000 books, over 12,000 jazz photographs and approximately 1000 jazz journals and periodicals including original copies of renowned music newspaper Melody Maker as well as drawings, paintings, concert and festival posters and programmes and original sound recordings of selected jazz assets of heritage value.

+Also included are instruments letters, memorabilia and personal papers and artifacts and ephemera donated by musicians, writers, journalists and collectors.

+Many of these artifacts are displayed on rotation in the NJA's independent museum cultural hub and pre-loved jazz retail outlet THE JAZZ HUB alao based at Loughton Library.

 Among The NJA's special collections are the papers of Mike Westbrook, John Chilton, Jim Godbolt and Charles Fox.

-The Jazz Centre UK is currently the only existing charity in the UK with the aim to establish national representation of the art form.
+The Jazz Centre UK is another charity, originally established following plans to operate as a branch of the National Jazz Arch in the UK which holds a collection of books and other publications on long-term loan from the National Jazz Archive with the aim to establish national representation of the art form.
 Prior to The Jazz Centre UK only one unsuccessful attempt to establish such a centre had been launched in 1982 when plans were laid by the (then) ‘Jazz Centre Society’ to establish a National Jazz Centre in London's Floral Street, Covent Garden.
-However, the project collapsed four years later in 1986 due to problems with financial management.
-The Jazz Centre (UK) was officially launched thirty years later and registered as a charity on 2 June 2016 with the aim to preserve promote and celebrate the art of jazz music in all its forms.
+However, the project collapsed four years later in 1986 due to funding problems.

+The Jazz Centre (UK) was officially launched thirty years later and registered as a standalone charity operating separately (apart from the pre-agreed loan collection), from the National Jazz Archive on 2 June 2016 with the aim to preserve promote and celebrate the art of jazz music in all its forms.